Department of Labor Logo United States Department of Labor

 • Prepare technical reports for use by engineers, managers, or sales personnel

-Marine engineers and naval architects who work for ship and boat building firms design large ships, such as passenger ships and cargo ships, as well as small craft, such as inflatable boats and rowboats.
-Those who work in the federal government may design or test the designs of ships or systems for the Army, Navy, or Coast Guard.
+Responsibilities for marine engineers and naval architects vary by employer.
+For example, those who work for ship and boat building firms may design large or small vessels, such as passenger ships, cargo ships, and rowboats.
+In the federal government, they may design or test ships or systems for the Army, Navy, or Coast Guard.

-Marine engineers should not be confused with ship engineers, who operate or supervise the operation of the machinery on a ship.
-For more information on ship engineers, see the profile on water transportation workers.
+Marine engineers should not be confused with ship engineers, who supervise the operation of a ship’s machinery.
+For more information about ship engineers, see the profile on water transportation workers.

 Work Environment About this section